Save ££ - Compare Energy Deals

 When should you avoid switching energy suppliers?

-It’s generally worth avoiding switching energy suppliers if you’re locked into a deal that means you’ll need to pay an exit fee or penalty to leave your current deal that outweigh and savings you could make.
-However, under Ofgem’s, licence conditions, suppliers cannot charge exit fees for switches within the 49-day ‘switching window’ before a fixed term contract ends.
+It’s generally worth avoiding switching energy suppliers if you’re locked into a deal that means you’ll need to pay an exit fee or penalty to leave your current deal that outweighs the savings you could make.
+However, under Ofgem’s licence conditions, suppliers cannot charge exit fees for switches within the 49-day ‘switching window’ before a fixed term contract ends.

 How to find the best energy tariff for you